AustralianCancerDataNetwork/oa-configurator/docs/integration.md

 This covers the vast majority of tests.
 No file I/O, no environment-specific setup needed.

-### Integration tests — dedicated test resource
+### Integration tests: dedicated test resource

-For tests that exercise a real database (e.g. PostgreSQL-specific SQL, bulk loading, trigger management), use a **dedicated named resource** in the user's config — never a profile override of the production resource.
+For tests that exercise a real database (e.g. PostgreSQL-specific SQL, bulk loading, trigger management), use a **dedicated named resource** in the user's config and never a profile override of the production resource.

 The canonical resource name is `test_<package>_db` (e.g. `test_cdm_db` for omop-alchemy).